-Genesee Shiawassee CTE programs will use the Career And Technical Education Management Application (CATEMA), the software system for student articulation credit recommendations beginning in 2012.
-Districts outside Region 15 should request copies of the Articulation Application form (sample pdf) to make recommendations for students who have acquired the skills and competencies necessary to earn the articulated credit.
+Genesee Shiawassee CTE programs inside Region 15 will use the Career And Technical Education Management Application (CATEMA) system to make recommendations for students who have acquired the skills and competencies necessary to earn the articulated credit.

 Through articulation agreements Mott Community College may grant college credit for certain courses taken in high school.
 These agreements recognize that skills and competencies are developed through successful completion of specific coursework.

 The high school instructor verifies that the student has achieved specific levels of competency.